 macOS, Android and Chrome OS. iTerm2 and RXVT terminals get a ton of use.
 Firefox is my primary browser and Chrome for development.
 I use neovim for development and writing.
 ProtonMail for email.
 Signal for text messaging along with Twitter.
 I use Git and GitHub quite a lot.
 Transmission and Resilio Sync for file transfers.
 For getting shit done, my homebrew manifest will tell you the regular tools I use.
 On Android i like Strava for tracking my runs, Goodreads for reading, and Pocket has a great text-to-speech mode that makes it easy to listen to articles and white papers working out or running.
 I listen to podcasts with Player.fm.

 - When did you start web development?

-In high school back in 1996, shortly after I got on the internet.
-I made a fake “web consulting” company website, and companies started hiring me to build their websites.
+In 1996, shortly after I got on the internet.
+I started a mock web consulting agency, and companies started actually hiring me to build their websites.

 - What would be your dream setup?